-Valkyria Chronicles 2 was released in the US on August 31, 2010 and in the EU on September 2, 2010 on both UMD and Playstation Network.
+Valkyria Chronicles 2 was released in the US on August 31, 2010, and in the EU on September 2, 2010, on both UMD and PlayStation Network.
 Two extra missions, Skirmish vs. Class E and Skirmish vs. Class F, were given out as pre-order bonuses at select retailers.
 They will be released as future DLC.
 SEGA posted a " Freshmen Cadet Guide" on the game's home page on their site.
 Acting as a sort of extended manual, it features information on all of the Class G members, the requirements for each of the advanced Class Specializations, and included three codes to unlock bonus characters and tank stickers.

 Released in Japan on January 21, 2010, a pre-order package containing "Valkyria Chronicles 1936: Gallian Front Memoirs" was released.
 This is a movie that sums up the events of the first Valkyria Chronicles as well as the events that took place between the games.
 It also includes "Gallian Journal 1936" which is a Valkyria news magazine that has articles about Valkyria lore and characters.
 A limited-edition game soundtrack was also be included.
-The pre-order will also included a code to unlock Selvaria Bles as a non-canon playable character in the game.
-Valkyria Chronicles 2 sold 98,000 copies in it's first week in Japan.
+The pre-order will also include a code to unlock Selvaria Bles as a non-canon playable character in the game.
+Valkyria Chronicles 2 sold 98,000 copies in its first week in Japan.

 The reasoning behind the PSP platform decision was to allow a greater amount of people to experience the game (the amount of PSP owners in Japan outnumber PS3 owners).
 Additionally, they wanted to include multiplayer gameplay, and in Japan, nearly all multiplayer gaming is done on handhelds.
 Finally, the shorter development time and lower costs of PSP development would allow them to make the game for less money and release closer to the televised anime adaptation of the first game.